What happens when interest rates rise?

 Here are some examples of variable-rate debt.

 Many homebuyers flock to variable-rate mortgages because they offer the lowest interest rates you can find on the market.
 But they come with added risks.
 No one knows exactly how high interest rates will climb.
-And variable-rate mortgages will be impacted the most when interest rates rise.
+And variable-rate mortgages will be impacted the most as interest rates rise.

 You can calculate how much your mortgage will be using this mortgage calculator.
 Rate increases happen incrementally, usually around 0.25 per cent each time.
-For example, if your current monthly payment is $2,000 at a variable rate of 1.5 per cent, your mortgage payment will increase to approximately $2,241 after four interest rate hikes of 0.25 per cent each.
+For example, if your current monthly payment is $2,000 at a variable rate of 4.5 per cent, your mortgage payment will increase to approximately $2,358 after four interest rate hikes of 0.25 per cent each.

 Mortgage debt is the most likely to cause pain when interest rates increase.
 If you need help managing this type of debt, a Licensed Insolvency Trustee can explain your debt relief options.

-The interest on many federal student loans is frozen until March 31, 2023, however, student loans from a financial institution are usually variable-rate debt and will cost you more as interest rates go up.
+Student loans from a financial institution are usually variable-rate debt and will cost you more as interest rates go up.

 Most forms of car loan debt and credit card debt are of the fixed-rate variety.
 However, there are always exceptions.
 When in doubt, refer to your loan and credit card agreements.

 Ever heard of the avalanche method?
 Start with the debt with the highest interest rate and pay it down first.
 Then move on to the next and repeat.
 If you can eliminate or at least reduce the amount you owe on payday loan, retail or bank credit cards, this will create room in your budget to absorb any additional costs caused by a rise in interest rates.
-Remember that even if interest rates rise, the proportion of interest rate charges on a payday loan or a credit card will still likely be higher than a mortgage or line of credit.
+Remember that as interest rates rise, the proportion of interest rate charges on a payday loan or a credit card will still likely be higher than a mortgage or line of credit.
 It’s why eliminating high-interest rate debt first is a winning strategy.